Understanding the Different Nursing Assessment Types

 Respiratory system:

-In respiratory system-based assessments, it is important to inspect the tracheal position, oxygen saturation inspection, respiratory rate, patterns, etc.
+In respiratory system-based assessments, inspecting the tracheal position, oxygen saturation inspection, respiratory rate, patterns, etc.

 Cardiovascular system: